History of lute-family instruments: Thinkers and polymaths of Central Asia and Arabia

 The mixing cultures of Central Asia and Arabia produced several thinkers who wrote about music, including something about the lute in their works, including Al-Kindi (c.
 801 – c.
 873), Ziryab (789–857), Al-Farabi (c.
 872 – c.
 950), Avicenna (c.
 980 – 1037), and Safi al-Din al-Urmawi (1216–1294).
 They wrote in Arabic, what had become the useful lingua-Franca of their time, and took part in Muslim society and culture.
-The weren't solely working in the Middle East; Islam was spread wide and some of the thinkers were from Central Asia.
+They weren't solely working in the Middle East; Islam was spread wide and some of the thinkers were from Central Asia.

 The Arabs had a musical scale, described by al-Farabi, in use by some through the 13th century AD.
 That tanbar scale, which divided the string into "40 equal parts" may have been a leftover from Babylon and Assyria.
 However, the Arabs traded with and conquered the Persians, and they adopted Persian scales for their lutes, just as they adopted Persian short-necked lutes.

 Ziryab moved from Baghdad to al-Andalus, where he set up a school of music and was one of the first to add a fifth string or course to oud, "between 822 and 852).
 Al-Andalus, where he settled would become a center of musical instrument development for Europe.

 Al-Kindi was a polymath who wrote as many as 15 music-related treatises.
 He was among the first to apply Greek musical theory to Central Asian-Arabian short lutes.
 He added semi-tones between the nut and the first string.
 He also added a fifth string to his oud in the east, as Ziryab had done in the west.

 Al-Farabi "fully incorporated the works of Aristoxenus and Ptolemy into his theory of tetrachords", and wrote among books in many subjects, the Kitab al-Musiqa al-Kabir, the Major Book of Music, in which he detailed how to tune an oud, using mathematical ratios.
 He gave instruction for both 10 frets and 12, telling where to place the tied (and moveable) gut-string frets on the neck.
 His way of tuning allowed a "12-fret 'ud tuning — which results ... 'double-octave' scale", with 22 notes in each octave.